riscv-admin-docs/software/CHARTER.md

-# Software Horizontal Committee Charter
+# Application & Tools Software Horizontal Committee Charter

-The Software Horizontal committee nurtures the creation of a dynamic RISC-V software ecosystem to make RISC-V the platform of choice for software developers and innovators.
+The Application & Tools Software Horizontal committee nurtures the creation of a dynamic RISC-V software ecosystem to make RISC-V the platform of choice for software developers and innovators.
 It develops the strategy, does gap analysis, and governs subcommittees dedicated to platforms,